AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/3. Items/Weapons/Weapons descriptions/Lantern of Randolph Carter.md

 # General

-*Menacing Lantern* is one of the weapons player may consider good that is also an "early-game" one.
+*Lantern of Randolph Carter* is one of the weapons player may consider good that is also an "early-game" one.

+Randolph Carter is a main character in  story "The Dream-Quest of Unknown Kadath" where he spends quite some time underground beside ghouls.
+So I thought that the name of the lantern should come with the character who spent a lot of time in total darkness.

 ### Weapon's tags: